openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 12: illumination auto report interval

 illumination auto report interval
-The interval time for auto report the illumination.
+<p&gtThe interval time for auto report the illumination.
 0 means turn off auto report illumination.
-The
-default value is 12.
-The tick time can be set by the configuration parameter No.20.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+The<br /&gtdefault value is 12.
+The tick time can be set by the configuration parameter No.20.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```12```.